 - sample_rate (alias:

 subsample): Specify the row sampling ratio of the training instance (x-axis).
+(Note that this method is sample without replacement.)
 For example, setting this value to 0.5 tells XGBoost to randomly collected half of the data instances to grow trees.
 This value defaults to 1, and the range is 0.0 to 1.0.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.
 For details, refer to “Stochastic Gradient Boosting” (Friedman, 1999).

 - col_sample_rate (alias:

 colsample_bylevel): Specify the column sampling rate (y-axis) for each split in each level.
+(Note that this method is sample without replacement.)
 This value defaults to 1.0, and the range is 0.0 to 1.0.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.
 For details, refer to “Stochastic Gradient Boosting” (Friedman, 1999).

 - col_sample_rate_per_tree (alias:

 colsample_bytree: Specify the column subsampling rate per tree.
+(Note that this method is sample without replacement.)
 This value defaults to 1.0 and can be a value from 0.0 to 1.0.
 Note that it is multiplicative with

 col_sample_rate, so setting both parameters to 0.8, for example, results in 64% of columns being considered at any given node to split.

 - max_abs_leafnode_pred (alias: